Meditation As Investigative Method

 Here’s the problem: whether you encountered meditation through Mindfulness apps or through Buddhist teachers, you likely received preliminary instructions without the theoretical framework that clarifies the immediate and long term primary and secondary goals, not to mention how meditation will supposedly get you there.
 You’re given fragments—techniques without context, instructions without theory, practice without support.
 Many people don’t even know that the initial meditation instructions are not the meditation itself, like someone learning the alphabet and thinking that this is what it means to read Shakespeare.

-In the palace of learning, we will explain in some detail what meditation theory is and why it is so important for meditators to learn.
-But despite Tarpa’s emphasis on meditation theory, first, before we talk about the theory, it will help for all students to get on the same page with some basic instructions.
-To be clear, people often use the word “meditation” loosely to refer to a many different types of meditation exercises—like following the breath, cultivating loving kindness or other positive emotional states, and so on—or to the temporary results of those exercises, whether it be a peaceful feeling, a sense of being aware or present with different experiences, or whatever.
+To be clear, people often use the word “meditation” loosely to refer to many different types of meditation exercises—like following the breath, cultivating loving kindness or other positive emotional states, and so on—or to the temporary results of those exercises, whether it be a peaceful feeling, awareness of different experiences, or whatever.
 These loose usages of the term may obscure the meaning and make people think meditation is something very vague—which it is not.
 So, it may help to give a working definition of Buddhist meditation: devoting ourselves consistently to observing and investigating our own mental and emotional landscape in a non-judgmental, non-reactive way to gain direct insights into the problems of life and death, into whether they can be solved, and if so, how.
 The job of meditation theory then is to explain how, through cumulative direct insights that dawn as wisdom, we can ideally reduce our existential dis-ease that proliferates into toxic mental states, increase our existential ease that blossoms into healthy emotional perspectives, and develop the wise and compassionate mindset necessary for a truly good life and a good death.

-This first module introduces meditation as an investigative method.
-Four videos establish the basic techniques and theoretical framework that will inform everything you study in this curriculum.
-The first video provides Buddhism’s historical context and raises a central controversy about meditation as “secular inner science.”
-The second explains how meditation techniques actually work.
-The third provides guided practice in those techniques.
-The fourth addresses posture for those who choose to practice.
+This first module has four video lectures that introduce meditation as an investigative method.
+The first lecture video provides Buddhism’s historical context and raises questions about meditation as “secular inner science.”
+The second explains how meditation technique works.
+The third guides you through practice.
+The fourth addresses posture for those who choose to practice regularly.

 A Note on the Videos